Cumulocity-IoT/oee-simulators/simulators/README.md

 - Simulates shutdowns (no events or measurements are sent if simulator is DOWN)

-- the main entry point is [simulator.py](main/simulator.py)
+- the main entry point is the [simulator.py](main/simulator.py) script
-  - the script reads the configuration from [simulator.json](main/simulator.json) and creates a new device for every entry
+  - the script reads the configuration from [simulator.json](main/simulator.json) and creates a new device for every entry (if it does not exist)
   - the `id` property is used as `external_id` for the ManagedObjects to avoid creating multiple devices when redeploying/updating the microservice

-### Build the docker image
+### Build the docker image locally

 To build the docker image for this microservice, execute:
 ```